Anilkumarsunkesula/vsts/test.md

   After completing this lab, you will be able to:

- - Deploy Key Vault resource
+ - Deploy Key Vault resources

  - Remove lab resource